bazmar59/lastWarAutoFL/README.md

 - Customizable delay between actions (clicks)
 - Automatic recovery in case of Bluestacks crash.
 - Multiple stats: number of additions or kicks per title.
+- Manage 6 buffs (normal case) 8 buffs when you win or when you loose the capitol
+- Manage the case of full list (50/50) and the priority

 # Installation
 - Have a 1080p screen and bluestack using the max height size